Topological classes of thermodynamics of the rotating charged AdS black holes in gauged supergravities: Conclusions

-\acknowledgments This work is supported by the National Natural Science Foundation of China (NSFC) under Grants No. 12205243, No. 12375053, No. 12205032, and No. 12275037, by the Sichuan Science and Technology Program under Grant No. 2023NSFSC1347, by the Program of Chongqing Human Resources and Social Security Bureau under Grant No. cx2021044, by the Doctoral Research Initiation Project of China West Normal University under Grant No. 21E028, and by the Talent Introduction Program of Chongqing University of Posts and Telecommunications under Grant No. E012A2021209.
+\acknowledgments We are greatly indebted to the anonymous referee for his/her constructive comments to improve the presentation of this work.
+This work is supported by the National Natural Science Foundation of China (NSFC) under Grants No. 12205243, No. 12375053, No. 12205032, and No. 12275037, by the Sichuan Science and Technology Program under Grant No. 2023NSFSC1347, by the Program of Chongqing Human Resources and Social Security Bureau under Grant No. cx2021044, by the Doctoral Research Initiation Project of China West Normal University under Grant No. 21E028, and by the Talent Introduction Program of Chongqing University of Posts and Telecommunications under Grant No. E012A2021209.